tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 ### Clumping in gene set PRS analyses
 In standard clumping and P-value thresholding methods, clumping is performed to account for linkage disequilibrium between SNPs.
 If genome-wide clumping is performed at the gene-set level, we may remove signal as [shown in this toy example](https://choishingwan.github.io/PRSice/prset_detail/#snp-set-files).

-To maximize signal within each gene set, clumping is perforemd for each gene set separately.
+To maximize signal within each gene set, clumping is performed for each gene set separately.

+---
+>
+> ❓ Check the '.summary' file.
+How many SNPs are included in the top 9 gene sets?
+>
+> ❓ Can you plot the relationship between the gene-set R2 and the number of SNPs in each gene-set?
+What general trend can be seen?
+>
+---

 <a id="thresholding"></a>
 ### P-value thresholding in gene set PRS analyses